 Afterwards, I presented them with several choices to continue, mostly rules-light systems.
 I had a couple ground rules: I didn't want something too expensive and I had a fairly strong preference to avoid d20 based systems because I really wanted to do something different than normal.
 I did solicit their genre preferences over e-mail (since finding out that two of the players didn't find the super hero genre in the least bit compelling), to make sure that everyone would be engaged.

 The winner of the poll was actually Science Fiction (Post Apocalypse), though we couldn't find a good game for that system.
-I didn't want to run Gamma World Roleplaying Game: A D&D Roleplaying Game and as this group is fairly light and jokey most times, I didn't think Apocalypse World would be a good fit.
+I didn't want to run Gamma World Roleplaying Game (7th Edition) and as this group is fairly light and jokey most times, I didn't think Apocalypse World would be a good fit.
 And although I thought Paranoia 25th Anniversary would be perfect for this group, one of the players had played it a few times and hated the backstabbing in the game.
 Plus, they didn't want to give me more opportunities to torture them.

 As another player didn't want to play a Horror (Cthulhu Mythos) game, we moved to our third choice, which was Science Fiction - the space kind.
 The players seemed interested in both 3:16: Carnage Amongst the Stars and Diaspora, but they thought that 3:16 would have played better as a one-shot.
 As most of the players had played FATE before, it was an easy choice.